cozy-web/textarea-max-rows/README.md

 - use vanilla JavaScript.
 - use more robust caculation of `rows` attribute.
 - add rows changing event - `rows-change`
-- handle edge conditions, such as resizing, unmatched box-sizing, etc.
+- handle edge conditions, such as:
+  - resizing
+  - unmatched box-sizing
+  - changing `value` attribute
+  - ...

 ## Dependencies